Mabdel-03/BAP_Moseq/Data/README.md

 ## Data Processing Pipeline

 ### Source Data
-The embeddings were created from MoSeq pipeline output, specifically from fingerprint summary data containing multiple behavioral metrics per mouse.
-The raw fingerprint data and detailed processing documentation can be found in the `Fingerprint_Data/` directory.
+The embeddings were created from **population-specific MoSeq pipeline outputs**.
+Separate MoSeq models were trained for Moms and Offsprings to optimize feature extraction for each population's behavioral repertoire.
+The raw fingerprint data and detailed processing documentation can be found in the `Fingerprint_Data/` directory with population-specific subdirectories.

 ### Feature Aggregation
 Five key behavioral metrics were extracted and combined: